LoeiFy/Mirror/README.md

 [中文说明](http://mirror.am0200.com/#11)

-A blog tool powered by GitHub issues
+A blog tool powered by GitHub, write your blog on GitHub issue

 http://mirror.am0200.com/